sunel/aspect-me/README.md

 }, 100);
 ```

 The around plugin methods give you the ability, in a single place, to have code run both before the original method, and after the original method.
-How it does this is in the magic of the second parameter.
+How it does this is through the second parameter.

 This second parameter ```$proceed``` is an anonymous function ```Closure```.
 If you are using an around plugin method, you call/invoke this closure when you want the system to call the original method.
 You are responsible for forwarding the arguments from the plugin to the proceed callable.